des-des/oauth-example/README.md

 ### Step 6

 Using Hapi.js Inert function we reply to the client with index.htnl file and set the parsed accesstoken as a cookie by using state.

+### Step 7

+The user clicks the get Data button on the front end which sends a request to Github for public information of the user, the access token is included in the header of the request.

+### Step 8

+Github returns an object with the users details which can be viewed in the console.

 ## Modules Used